 - Don’t recreate app architecture with tiles (e.g., Sites)

-Creating the intranet dashboard experience guidelines summary
+Best practices for creating an intranet dashboard experience summary

 I hope this was useful to help you create the best intranet dashboard experience.
 Each dashboard component was described in detail to help you understand the guidelines.
 When putting the dashboard together, make sure to keep in mind these guidelines: